-The 26-brewery Bucks County Ale Trail boasts creek-side brewpubs and fresh startups offering craft brews with nontraditional ingredients.
-Try Bucks County Brewery’s New England-styled IPAs or American Pale Ale offerings, or pair one of Vault Brewing Company’s drafts with creative eats that elevate typical pub fare to foodie status, like pork belly fries or duck and apple pizza.
-Whichever of the 26 breweries you choose, this Bucks County trail is a must do on your craft beer journey.
+The 24-brewery Bucks County Ale Trail boasts creek-side brewpubs and fresh startups offering craft brews with nontraditional ingredients.
+Try Bucks County Brewery’s New England-styled IPAs or American Pale Ale offerings — or pair one of Vault Brewing Company’s drafts with creative eats that elevate typical pub fare to foodie status, like pork belly fries or duck and apple pizza.
+Whichever of the 24 breweries you choose, this Bucks County trail is a must do on your craft beer journey.

 2. Cumberland Valley Beer Trail

-On the Cumberland Valley Beer Trail, you’re rewarded with more than just local craft favorites, great grub, and cool merch — by collecting stickers at each stop, you can redeem for prizes like bottle openers, t-shirts, and gift cards.
-As you work your way through this trail, spanning from Chambersburg to Harrisburg, sample brews at the Revolutionary War-themed Molly Pitcher Brewing Company or try something new with one of the more than 100 options at Al’s of Hampden.
+On the Cumberland Valley Beer Trail, you’re rewarded with more than just local craft favorites, great grub, and cool merch.
+By collecting stickers at each stop, you can redeem for prizes like bottle openers or a fun themed t-shirts.
+As you work your way through the newly released passport for this trail, spanning from Chambersburg to Harrisburg, sample brews at the Revolutionary War-themed Molly Pitcher Brewing Company or try something new with one of the more than 100 options at Al’s of Hampden.

 3. Lancaster County Ale Trail

-Stretching from Bird-In-Hand to Hershey, the Lancaster County Ale Trail features 22 breweries and distilleries that pair perfectly with a Lancaster County adventure.
+Stretching from Bird-In-Hand to Hershey, the Lancaster County Ale Trail features over 30 breweries and distilleries that pair perfectly with a Lancaster County adventure.
 Explore the wide variety of brews and maybe find a new favorite, like the Hegemony Stout at St. Boniface Brewing Company in Ephrata or the Astounding She-Monster, a mango hazy IPA, at Spring House Brewing Company in downtown Lancaster.
-You can also venture to Troegs Brewing Company in Hershey for 11 year-round, 39 seasonal, and 13 splinter taps from their new Splinter Cellars.
+You can also venture to Troegs Brewing Company in Hershey for 8 year-round, 18 seasonal, and 12 splinter taps from their new Splinter Cellars.
 Sip your way across the county and beyond!

 4. Pittsburgh Brewers Guild

-With more than 30 breweries to choose from, the Pittsburgh Brewers Guild is making it easy to navigate the ‘burgh’s suds scene with an interactive map and printed brewery guide.
+With more than 40 breweries to choose from, the Pittsburgh Brewers Guild is making it easy to navigate the ‘burgh’s suds scene with an interactive map and printed brewery guide.
 The breweries offer everything from a “spiritual” experience at Church Brew Works, directional advice at Eleventh Hour Brewing Company, and proper etiquette at Beer Gentleman.
-Purchase a brewery guide at participating locations, get it stamped at all 34 locations, and you’ll earn a commemorative glass to add to your trophy case (and to enjoy your next case).
+Purchase a brewery guide at participating locations, get it stamped at 30 locations, and you’ll earn a commemorative howler to add to your trophy case (and to enjoy your next case).

 5. Lake Erie Ale Trail